cdurbizzle/work/angular2+/README.md

 # Angular Example

-Developed using Angular 5 and Angular CLI this application sends data submitted by the user and then consumes data returned from a weather RESTful API (free version - no states or regions).
+A world weather application based on City and Country developed using Angular 5 and Angular CLI.
+This application sends data submitted by the user and then consumes data returned from a weather RESTful API (free version - no states or regions).

 [Demo](http://angular2plus.cdurbin.com/)